 Have you applied for a home loan lately?
 If not you might be in for a shock.
-A lot has changed in the past few years and for people who are upgrading or refinancing to access some equity to renovate or invest, it can come as a surprise.
-Not only has the amount that the bank will lend you decreased but also the questions you are now asked are a lot more extensive which can feel a bit invasive.
+A lot has changed in the past few years and it can come as a surprise.
+Especially for people who are upgrading or refinancing to access some equity to renovate or invest.
+Not only has the amount that the bank will lend you decreased.
+The questions you are now asked are a lot more extensive which can feel a bit invasive.

 How well will you stack up in the eyes of the banks?
 Here are the top 10 boxes that banks want to tick when you apply for a home loan.